Pttn/rieMiner/README.md

 ### A few results

-Done with rieMiner 0.9, 100000 2-tuples.
+Done with rieMiner 0.9, 100000 2-tuples except otherwise said.
 Unit: primes/s

 * AMD Ryzen R7 2700X @4 GHz, DDR4 3200 CL14, Debian 9: 235.856209
 * AMD Ryzen R7 2700X @4 GHz, DDR4 2400 CL15, Debian 9: 233.354130
 * AMD Ryzen R7 2700X @3 GHz, DDR4 2400 CL15, Debian 9: 177.234506
 * Intel Core i7 6700K @3 GHz, DDR4 2400 CL15, Debian 9: 89.288621
 * Intel Core 2 Quad Q9650 @3 GHz, DDR3 1067 CL6, Debian 9: 40.673097
+* Intel Pentium D 925 @3 GHz, DDR3 1000 CL6, Debian 9: 7.466797 (10000 2-tuples)

 As said, we should use the primes/s metric for fixed difficulty and PTL.
 The ratio for the Standard Benchmark is about 28.9.

-We notice that much better RAM don't really matter.
+For a given architecture, the performance is basically proportional to the number of cores and frequency.
+However, we notice that much better RAM doesn't really matter.

 ## Miscellaneous